adjust/corona_sdk/README.md

 Within the listener function you have access to the `attribution` parameters.
 Here is a quick summary of their properties:

 - `trackerToken`        the tracker token of the current attribution
 - `trackerName`         the tracker name of the current attribution
 - `network`             the network grouping level of the current attribution
 - `campaign`            the campaign grouping level of the current attribution
 - `adgroup`             the ad group grouping level of the current attribution
 - `creative`            the creative grouping level of the current attribution
 - `clickLabel`          the click label of the current attribution
 - `adid`                the Adjust device identifier
 - `costType`            the cost type, use `needsCost` to request this value
 - `costAmount`          the price, use `needsCost` to request this value
 - `costCurrency`        the currency used, use `needsCost` to request this value
+- `fbInstallReferrer`   the Facebook install referrer information

 Please make sure to consider our [applicable attribution data policies][attribution-data].